 Propionate is one of the most common short-chain fatty acids produced by a healthy gut microbiome.
 This beneficial by-product is mostly created by bacteria in the Bacteroides genus.
-Not only are Bacteroides strains responsible for producing propionate, people who have a wider variety from this family are more likely to be lean.4 Propionate promotes a healthy weight by stimulating fullness and fighting inflammation.5,6
+Not only are Bacteroides strains responsible for producing propionate, people who have a wider variety from this family within their gut are more likely to be lean.4 Propionate promotes a healthy weight by stimulating fullness and fighting inflammation.5,6

 That's triple good news!

 When you think about your gut microbiome, compare its complexity to a community of people.
-People are very different and we all have our good days and our bad days.
-How we behave and feel depends on who else is around – in this way our gut microbes are just like us.
-To get our gut microbiome in balance so it’s strong enough to resist outside invaders, we have to take a step back and look at the big picture.
+People are very different, and we all have our good days and our bad days.
+How we behave and feel depends on who else is around.
+In this way, our gut microbes are just like us.
+To get our gut microbiome in balance, so it's strong enough to resist outside invaders, we have to take a step back and look at the big picture.

 This is where Viome comes in.